-What is MIDI Sync?
+What Is MIDI Sync?

 The solution is to make all your MIDI machines use the same timing source as a reference.
-One machine is designated as the timing master and that transmits timing information to the other MIDI gear in your network.
+One machine is designated as the timing master and transmits timing information to the other MIDI gear in your network.
 Other devices are designated as slave devices and set to use an external timing source.

-By this method the internal timing of the master device is communicated to all slave devices.
+By this method, the internal timing of the master device is communicated to all slave devices.
 Slave devices are set up to use an external timing source instead of their own internal clocks.
-SMPTE, MTC, MIDI Clock Sync, MMC and SPP are the communications protocols that can be used to do this.
+SMPTE, MTC, MIDI Clock Sync, MMC, and SPP are the communications protocols that can be used to do this.

-Overview of Synchronization
+Overview of MIDI Synchronization

-There are 3 main areas of synchronization:
+There are 3 main areas of MIDI synchronization:

-- Real Time Sync
+- Real-Time Sync

 - Musical Time Sync

 SMPTE (Society of Motion Pictures and Television Engineers) is a timing sync used in Film and Video.
 Currently, the SMPTE code is embedded within the digital video so that no sync tracks are required.
 With analog tape recorders, SMPTE was “striped” onto the last track of a multi-track tape recorder.
 On playback, the SMPTE track is transmitted to a sequencer using a standard audio cable to connect to a MIDI interface and so control the sequencer.

 MTC (MIDI Time Code) is a timing sync transmitted as a series of MIDI messages that tells MIDI MIDI slave devices exactly what time it is at any given moment in hours, minutes, seconds, and frames within the MIDI master device.
 MTC is effectively an SMPTE timecode being transmitted down a MIDI cable using the MIDI message format.
 It is sent in quarter-frame intervals as MIDI system-exclusive data.